 RSI and Momentum

-The RSI(14) sits at 61.7, which is firmly in neutral territory.
-It is not overbought (above 70) nor oversold (below 30), indicating that there is plenty of runway for further upside without immediate risk of exhaustion.
-Momentum is moderate but positive, with the RSI trending slightly higher over the past four hours.
-This supports a cautious bullish bias.
+The RSI(14) sits at 58.7, firmly in neutral territory.
+It is neither overbought (above 70) nor oversold (below 30), indicating plenty of runway for further upside without immediate exhaustion risk.
+Momentum is moderately positive, with the RSI edging slightly higher over the past four hours, supporting a cautious bullish bias on the gold price.

 Key Price Levels